maikeulb/filmogram/README.md

 Social network (similar to Instagram) for film photographers.
 Users share their favorite photos with other users.
 Admin users can manage the site content.

-There are two branches: `master` persists the uploaded media files onto the filesystem while `s3` which persists them onto DigitalOcean Spaces (API is compatible with S3).
+There are three branches:
+1. `master` persists the uploaded media files onto the filesystem.
+2. `s3` which persists them onto DigitalOcean Spaces (API is compatible with S3).
+3. `redis` (in-progress) is based on the `s3` branch but with a fanout on write feed.

 Technology
 ----------